JC3P0/Bitburner/README.md

 ### infiltrate.js

 The `infiltrate.js` script scans the network, gains root access on hackable servers, and deploys a specified hacking script (`getMoney.js`) on them.
-Targets "foodnstuff" by default unless an arg is given, for example - run infiltrate.js "iron-gym"
+Targets "foodnstuff" by default unless an arg is given, for example: run infiltrate.js "iron-gym"

 ### purchaseServer.js